-Choornika:-The soul is different from all the various tatwas as each is called by a separate name.
+Churnika.-The soul is different from all the various tatwas as each is called by a separate name.

-Varthikam:-It is established that the soul is different from the body, as each of the five senses instead of being called soul receives each a different name.
+Varthikam.-It is established that the soul is different from the body, as each of the five senses instead of being called soul receives each a different name.

-Udarana:-If the intelligence is the result of the conjunction of the bodily organs and senses, these, on examination, resolve themselves into the Tatwas which begin with Kala and end with earth, and these are products of Maya which is not permanent (changeable or destructible).
+Illustration.-If the intelligence is the result of the conjunction of the bodily organs and senses) these, on examination, resolve themselves into the Tatwas which begin with Kala and end with earth, and these are products of Maya which is not permanent (changeable or destructible.)
 If, after understanding attentively the nature of intelligence, this combination is examined, it is simply the body (Sthula) and (Sukshuma) which is to the soul what the lamplight is to the eye.
 Hence the soul or intelligence is different from the body.

 This Sutra is a remarkable example of condensation of thought and brevity of expression.
-This contains 7 arguments on a most important subject and yet there is only a word or two to express each argument and there are not more than 20 words.
-The first Sutra established. in Tamil or 14 words in Sanskrit. from the fact of the objective universe and its undergoing evolution, the existence of Sat.
-In the next Sutra the nature of Chit, by which this evolution is brought about and which is all Love. is explained.
-Now God need not be active and be all loving, if He could not desire anything no body is to be benefited by it Himself, as He has no likes nor dislikes "வேண்டு தல் வேண்டாமையிலான்".
-Every act of His must be construed as Paraprayochanam and not Swaprayochanam.
+This contains 7 arguments on a most important subject and yet there is only a word or two to express each argument and there are not more than 20 words in Tamil or 14 words in Sanskrit.
+The first Sutra established from the fact of the objective universe and its undergoing evolution, the existence of Sat.
+In the next Sutra the nature of Chit by which this evolution is brought about and which is all Love is explained.
+Now God need not be active and be all loving, if no body is to be benefited by it.
+He could not desire anything for Himself, as He is "வேண்டு தல் வேண்டாமையிலான்" (has no likes nor dislikes).
+Every act of His must be construed as Para-Prayochanam and not Swaprayochanam.
 We have therefore to postulate a separate entity as Soul which requires the support of the Supreme Intelligence and Love.
 This Sutra therefore proceeds to the proof of its existence.